BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

 Instead of returning the instance of UserService directly, a proxy containing all the of the methods definied in the API service interface ``IuserService`` is returned.
 The proxy delegates calls to the actual user service implementation and handles the session management for all the methods.

-Now when you run the application you will see ``sample.db`` inside the distribution folder.
+Now when you run the application you see ``sample.db`` inside the distribution folder.
 If you access `resources/Sample/User <http://localhost/resources/Sample/User>`_ the response is an empty list, because there are no user in the database.

 Querying the Database
 --------------------------------

-When querying users from a database you cannot know how many users the response will contain, so to avoid huge responses we need to implement an offset and limit for the query in ``sample_plugin.api.user``:
+When querying users from a database you cannot know how many users the response will contain, so to avoid huge responses we need to implement an offset and limit for the query in ``sample_plugin.api.user.py``:

-..
-[SW] in API, NOT in IMPL, correct?
-WAS ``sample_plugin.impl.user``:

 .. code-block:: python